keshgurung/Project-3-OneDayIn/README.md

-#
+# # Project- 3 Fullstack MERN Project - OneDayIn

-A guide to spending 24 hours in a city
+A fullstack MERN group project developed with a group of 3.